 3. Being responsible and responsive to your pupilage group task assignments.

 Membership will be relinquished due to inability to abide by the above participation level.

 The meetings start at 6:00 and end by 7:15.
-They are held in Judge Henderson's courtroom.
+They are held at 450 Golden Gate Avenue, Courtroom 12 located on the 19th floor.
 When the program is over, the group walks to a pre-selected restaurant for a convivial meal and a toast, usually by one of the more senior judges or attorneys, and often stories and jokes add to the good cheer.